TL;DR

 The task

 Revenue is up 14%.
-Margin is down 2 pts.
+Margin is down 2 points.
 You need to write, in one paragraph, which two underlying drivers actually explain both — for a board pre-read where nobody will open the appendix.

 When this is the right job for AI